plane flying over house

 Noisy airline routes

 Noise is probably top of the list of concerns when buying a property near an airport.
-But with improvements in technology, noise pollution could soon become a non-issue for people living nearby.
+While aircraft have become quieter over time, that does not necessarily mean the problem has disappeared for people living under busy flight paths.

 The highest level of noise pollution is inevitably next to the busiest airports.
 Sound at Heathrow is classified as ‘significantly annoying’, impacting more people than any other airport in Europe, according to the Civil Aviation Authority (CAA).

 An occasional plane flying overhead may be very noisy for a short period.
-But if aircraft are continually taking off and landing nearby, that’s a steady sound level of more than 57 decibels, and you have a problem.
+But if aircraft are continually taking off and landing nearby, the impact can become part of daily life rather than a passing irritation.

-This means that for most people, including potential buyers, aircraft noise if it is consistent and loud, may negatively affect house market prices.
+This means that for most people, including potential buyers, aircraft noise, if it is consistent and loud, may negatively affect house prices.

 Can anything be done?